mitsuba-renderer/drjit/docs/autodiff.rst

-.. cpp:namespace:: enoki
+.. cpp:namespace:: drjit
-.. py:module:: enoki
+.. py:module:: drjit
 .. _autodiff:

 Automatic differentiation
 =========================

 *Automatic differentiation* (AD) refers to a set of techniques to numerically evaluate the gradient of a computer program.
-Enoki realizes such differentiable computations using the :cpp:struct:`DiffArray` C++ template class and Python bindings in the :py:mod:`enoki.cuda.ad` and :py:mod:`enoki.llvm.ad` modules.
+Dr.Jit realizes such differentiable computations using the :cpp:struct:`DiffArray` C++ template class and Python bindings in the :py:mod:`drjit.cuda.ad` and :py:mod:`drjit.llvm.ad` modules.

 The remainder of this section assumes the following import declarations: